mifanbang/ProceduralUniverse/README.md

 - First you must have a decent graphics processer and a WebGL-enabled browser.
 - Press 0~9 or LEFT/RIGHT key to switch between celestial objects.
 - Use mouse buttons and wheel to control the camera.
+- Press L to switch auto self rotation on and off.
 - Press Z to toggle fps profiler at the top-left corner of the canvas.

 #### Copyright